 Our whole visit to Butte was amazing.
 The four stops on the Montana Bookstore Trail make Butte the reigning champion for options.
-We were there on a cooler summer Saturday and we got to enjoy the town’s atmosphere, some of the nearby hiking trails, and a sweet-smelling rainstorm that rolled through overnight.
+We were there on a cooler summer Saturday where we got to enjoy some of the town’s atmosphere, some of the nearby hiking trails, and a sweet-smelling rainstorm overnight.
 I had the best sleep at the nearby Missouri Headwaters State Park Campground as the drops fell steadily on our little camper.

 Isle of Books was incredible.
 From the moment I spotted the sign outside their door I was drawn in.
 Located in the Southern Hotel in Uptown Butte, this store is a gem.
 None of the photos I took truly capture the scope of the store, but I confess to being enamored with the brick, the vintage wall coverings, and the lovely old tile that has been exposed.
-The building has an incredible history, some of which I heard from a knowledgeable and very helpful bookseller and more of which can be found on their website or in this TV spot about them.
+The building has an incredible history, some of which I heard from a knowledgeable and very helpful bookseller and more of which can be read on their website’s About page.

 They had a large children’s section with seating, toys, and a book stand made from books.
 They had fiction, non-fiction, outdoors, graphic novels, all the Dragonsong books by Anne McCaffrey, Halo books to satisfy my son’s taste, and more and more.